 Highly Pathogenic Avian Influenza (HPAI)

-Highly Pathogenic Avian Influenza (HPAI) Detected in California
+Highly Pathogenic Avian Influenza (HPAI) in San Diego County

 Clinical signs of HPAI can vary.
 In general, signs develop within 3-21 days after exposure and may include: